0xLazAI/lazai-web-blogs/blogs/Alith-intro.md

 - Model quantization
 - Graph computation

-It supports **just-in-time (JIT)** and **ahead-of-time (AOT)** compilation across CPUs, GPUs, and TPUs — enabling real-time, low-latency inference for complex tasks.
+It supports just-in-time (JIT) and ahead-of-time (AOT)*compilation across CPUs, GPUs, and TPUs — enabling real-time, low-latency inference for complex tasks.
 No more waiting minutes for outputs.

 ### Web3 & AI Native
 Alith was built to plug directly into the decentralized stack.
 It integrates with wallets, oracles, on-chain protocols, and other Web3 infrastructure.
 And with full compatibility for Langchain, Eliza, and Model Context Protocol (MCP), you can extend your agents across ecosystems - without vendor lock-in.
-> **MCP** allows AI agents to access plugins and data sources from other AI environments — breaking down silos and enabling truly universal intelligence.
+> Model Context Protocol MCP allows AI agents to access plugins and data sources from other AI environments — breaking down silos and enabling truly universal intelligence.

 ### Collaborative Autonomy
 Alith enables agent-to-agent communication.
 Your agent can call others, collaborate, negotiate, and complete multi-step workflows autonomously.